ironhouzi/vim-stim/README.md

 * StIm aims to improve the built in star-command with two adjustments:

-    1. Don't jump to the next match on the initial issuing of a star-command.
+    1. Highlight word, but don't jump to the next match on the initial issuing of a star-command.

     2. All consecutive spamming of * will jump to the next match.